 Set the environment variable HYDRA_FULL_ERROR=1 for a complete stack trace.

-This is exactly as we want it, since by taking a look into config.py, we see that the schema of the main configuration is:
+This behavior is exactly as we want it, because a look into config.py shows us that the schema of the main configuration is:

 @dataclass